domenicoprestia/lil.deliverer/README.md

 Everything is located in the local storage

-## The site is currently just for friends and family.
+## The site is currently just for friends and family